-All candidates must pass the Illinois Test of Basic Skills to advance past their first semester of enrollment.
-Candadates in all programs leading to Illinois certification are also required to pass an Illinois State Criminal Background Check.
-Policies and procedures for receiving Illinois certification must be met.
+All candidates must pass the Illinois Test of Academic Proficiency (TAP) to advance past their first semester of enrollment.
+Candadates in all programs leading to Illinois licensure are also required to pass an Illinois State Criminal Background Check.
+Policies and procedures for receiving Illinois licensure must be met.

 Master's students in Elementary Education are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 (See SOE Policy: Academic Standing - Continuous Enrollment)

 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 Completion of the M.Ed. degree program in Elementary Education requires 36 semester hours.
 A Professional Profile and Impact on Student Learning Project report are required at the end of the program.

 - CIEP 421 Reading/Literacy Instruction in Diverse Populations

 - CIEP 423 Advanced Reading/Writing in Content Areas

 - CIEP 450 Educational Psychology

 - ELPS 420 Philosophy of Education in a Diverse Society

 - CIEP 437 Instructional Strategies for Teaching Social Studies/ Fine Arts